 2. Brand reputation

-As you increase market share and awareness, you’ll begin to develop a corporate reputation.
+As you increase market share and awareness, you’ll begin to develop a positive corporate reputation.
 Whether it’s good or bad depends largely upon customer experience.
-However, even the best companies can be blindsided by bad press and negative reviews.
+However, there are many other factors that can affect brand perception. even the best companies can be blindsided by bad press and negative reviews.

-Brand managers must be acutely aware of their company’s search landscape.
-Do your Google search results accurately represent your company or are they irrelevant, negative, neutral or nonexistent?
+As a brand manager, you must be acutely aware of your company’s search landscape.
+Are your Google search results accurate and positive?
+Or are they irrelevant, negative or nonexistent?